rayners/mt-plugin-id-shorts/README.md

 mod_rewrite.
 Add this to your Apache config or .htaccess file:

     RewriteEngine On
-    RewriteRule ^(\d{1,6})$ /cgi-bin/mt/id-shorts.cgi?id=$1 [L,R]
+    RewriteRule ^(\d{1,6})$ /cgi-bin/mt/id-shorts.cgi?id=$1&blog_id=<mt:BlogID> [L,R]

-This says any one to six digit string after the hostname will be passed to id-shorts.cgi.
+This says any one to six digit string after the hostname will be passed to `id-shorts.cgi` through the parameter `id`.
 Of course, you'll want to change the path to match the actual location of your MT install and make the sure the matched text doesn't conflict with a file or another rewrite rule.
+Also note that the `blog_id` parameter passes the current blog ID along; this is optional but required if you want to serve blog-level 404 Documents.
 After this, you should be able to visit http://super-awesome-url.biz/[mt:EntryID] and go to the entry.

 ### Tags